Creating a Dome Master from a MOV or MP4 file

 I use FFMPEG.
 So can you.

 FFMPEG is a command line tool.
 Unlike most apps, you can’t just double-click it.
 You have to use the command line to make it run.
 It’s not hard.
 Don’t be afraid.
 It’ll be okay.
 I promise.
-It’s extremely unlikely that you’ll damage anything.
-99.99% of the time it’ll work just fine.
-Really, the worst thing that can go wrong is that you’ll run out of disk space.
+If you follow these instructions, then it’s extremely unlikely that you’ll damage anything.
+99.999% of the time it’ll work just fine, and even then the worst that can go wrong is that you’ll run out of disk space.
 Yes, I’m saying that the resulting directory full of image files will be REALLY BIG.
-For 4K fulldome movies, figure 30GB per minute of video on average, and double that isn’t unheard of.
-If you run out of disk space, Don’t Panic.
+For 4K fulldome movies, figure 20GB per minute of video on average, and double that isn’t unheard of.
+If you run out of disk space, Don’t Panic ».
 Just delete the “master” folder that the script created (more on that in a minute) and empty the trash.
-Then get bigger hard drive, and try again.
+Then get bigger hard drive », and try again.

 Once you have FFMPEG installed, run the script below.
 Be sure to choose the correct script type.
 For Windows it’s the ‘.cmd’ version.
 For Mac and Linux it’s the ‘.sh’ version.
 Copy the correct script into a file on your system.
 On Windows, it should be a “.cmd” file – I named mine “movie2master.cmd”, and it’s in stored “C:\Transcoders””.
 For Mac and Linux, it should be a “.sh” file (e.g., “movie2master.sh”) and you’ll need to mark that file as executable (“sudo chmod 555 movie2master.sh”).
 In any case, you’ll probably want to add the location of the new file to your system PATH (or use the workaround I’ll describe later).